We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

 There have been plenty of leadership on the war on terror.

-There's been leadership on national security, but on this one look at he's leaving Congress out of this.
+There's been leadership on national security, but on this one, look at he's leaving Congress out of this.

-This this is about McCain Obama.
+This is about McCain Obama.

-And it's about the Democrats versus Republicans.
+It's about the Democrats versus Republicans.

-I know you're you're a lot of people disappointed in Bush, but there's a tipping point here, and that tipping point is four dollar a gallon gasoline and an outraged public.
+I know you're a lot of people disappointed in Bush, but there's a tipping point here.

 We've got it in the presidential campaign.